Street Sk8er: Gameplay

-All other music composed by Toshiyuki Kakuta.

-The game disc could be inserted into any CD player with the entire soundtrack playable.

 Reception

 The game received mixed reviews according to the review aggregation website GameRankings.
 Next Generation said that the game was "mildly diverting, but it just isn't polished enough to be a standout title.
 Skateboarding fans will just have to keep playing 720° until a triple-A skating title hits the market."
 In Japan, Famitsu gave it a score of 26 out of 40.

 Sequel

 A sequel called Street Sk8er 2 was released in 2000.